osfa/future-garf/README.md

 ## audio

+- candy crush ui sounds...
 - garf mumblings of some text, laughts, door creaking, fly sounds, pink noise, bowls? channel switch effect?
 - add like fly animations? or fly sounds at least? pie sounds?
 - pop sounds on click? what else can u do on click? something around cursor? butterfly? ui sounds?

 - some kind of wiki leaks voice over? or tiktok voice?

+- add thos bawh sounds? where are those? was like a sample pack somewhere...

 ## aeshetics